 According to the CDC, diseases like measles can be easily transferred through simple acts, like coughing and sneezing, and can stay in the air or on surfaces for several hours.

 Infected individuals won't show any symptoms of the virus for one to two weeks.

 While the CDC requires that legal immigrants are vaccinated, the same standards are not required for illegal immigrants, nonimmigrant (temporary) visa applicants, or U.S. visitors.

-Attempts are made by immigration enforcement officials to assess the health status of the 100,000+ immigrants entering the country illegally or seeking to claim asylum each month.
-Yet, these efforts do not cover the estimated 55,000 or more people who illegally cross the border undetected each year.
+Immigration enforcement officials attempt to assess the health status of the 100,000+ immigrants entering the country illegally or seeking to claim asylum each month.

-No longer are immigrants at the border preponderantly young men from Central America, but instead, they come from everywhere -- from Ukraine to Africa to Bangladesh.
+Immigrants at the border are no longer predominantly young men from Central America.
+Instead, they come from everywhere—from Ukraine to Africa to Bangladesh.

-Immigrants who are in the U.S. illegally usually don’t seek traditional healthcare outlets and instead rely on an underground market for health care, making it harder for the CDC to know about every infectious disease case in the U.S.
+According to reports from The New York Times, immigrants who are in the U.S. illegally usually don’t seek traditional healthcare outlets, and instead rely on an underground market for health care, making it harder for the CDC to know about every infectious disease case in the U.S.

 Border control is a public health issue.
 The outbreak of infectious diseases is a tremendous public health risk to American citizens and immigrants alike.
 That’s why it is urgent that our government intervenes at the border to stop the spread of infectious diseases and prevent a worsening public health crisis.